 Y. Michael Twersky concentrates his practice on complex

-complex litigations, including insurance, antitrust, and other
+litigation, including primarily on insurance, antitrust, and

-insurance case in which the Court found that a large insurance
+District Court found (on Summary Judgement) that a large insurance

 company had breached its policy when it denied benefits under an

 accidental death insurance plan.
 Mr. Twersky has also worked on a